Vehicle-to-everything: Use cases

+Hobbyists have documented open source projects capturing V2X packets or plotting passing vehicle speeds.

 Standardisation history

 IEEE 802.11p

 WLAN-based V2X communication is based on a set of standards drafted by the American Society for Testing and Materials (ASTM).
 The ASTM E 2213 series of standards looks at wireless communication for high-speed information exchange between vehicles themselves as well as road infrastructure.
 The first standard of this series was published 2002.
 Here the acronym Wireless Access in Vehicular Environments (WAVE) was first used for V2X communication.

 From 2004 onwards the Institute of Electrical and Electronics Engineers (IEEE) started to work on wireless access for vehicles under the umbrella of their standards family IEEE 802.11 for Wireless Local Area Networks (WLAN).
 Their initial standard for wireless communication for vehicles is known as IEEE 802.11p and is based on the work done by the ASTM.
 Later on in 2012 IEEE 802.11p was incorporated in IEEE 802.11.

 Around 2007 when IEEE 802.11p got stable, IEEE started to develop the 1609.x standards family standardising applications and a security framework (IEEE uses the term WAVE), and soon after SAE started to specify standards for V2V communication applications.
 SAE uses the term DSRC for this technology (this is how the term was coined in the US).
 In parallel at ETSI the technical committee for Intelligent transportation system (ITS) was founded and started to produce standards for protocols and applications (ETSI coined the term ITS-G5).
 All these standards are based on IEEE 802.11p technology.

 Between 2012 and 2013, the Japanese Association of Radio Industries and Businesses (ARIB) specified, also based on IEEE 802.11, a V2V and V2I communication system in the 700 MHz frequency band.

 In 2015 ITU published as summary of all V2V and V2I standards that are worldwide in use, comprising the systems specified by ETSI, IEEE, ARIB, and TTA (Republic of Korea, Telecommunication Technology Association).